 Our employees already receive regular training on internal processes and procedures, health and safety, as well as changes to regulation and developments in our industry, together with a wide range of professional development and specialist training programs.
-We are continuing our program of training for staff in modern slavery risks through a dedicated training module.
+We have commenced a program of training for staff in modern slavery risks through a dedicated training module.
+Training has been provided to our executive leadership team and those in key procurement positions.